Confectionery and snacks

-Cut the candied fruit into pieces then blend with the almond mixture until very smooth.
+Cut the candied fruit into pieces then blend with the almond mixture until very smooth and gourmet.

 Put the sheets of rice paper in a single layer on a baking sheet, then position a metal frame 1cm high on top.
 Pour the mixture into the frame and smooth with a spatula.

 Leave to rest for 48 hours in a dry, cool place.

 Then mix 150g of icing sugar and 1/2 egg white and pour this royal icing over the paste.
 Smooth with a spatula and leave to dry for 1 hour.